 Definitions.
-Promise Neighborhoods should disaggregated GRPA 7 into four separate elements that measure:
+Promise Neighborhoods should disaggregate GRPA 5 into two separate elements that measure:

-- a.
-Enrollment in a two-year or four-year college or university after high school graduation.
-High school graduates from the target high schools should be tracked for up to 16 months post their high school graduation to determine whether they enrolled in community colleges, associate's programs, or four-year colleges or universities. - b.
-College enrollment without English and math remediation.
-This includes the number and percentage of Promise Neighborhood students who matriculate to an institution of higher education and place into college-level mathematics and English without need for remediation.
-Remedial classes are basic math or English classes for students who are significantly behind the expected level for a class.
-Remedial classes do not typically qualify toward graduation credits. - c.
+- Enrollment in a two-year or four-year college or university after high school graduation.
+High school graduates from the target high schools should be tracked for up to 16 months post their high school graduation to determine whether they enrolled in community colleges, associate's programs, or four-year colleges or universities. - 2.
 College, university, and vocational certification completion.
 This includes the number and percentage of former high school graduates from the target high schools who graduated from their post-secondary institutions (i.e., community college or associate's programs, four-year college and universities, and technical or vocational programs held separate from colleges or universities) within 100 and 150 percent of traditional completion time.
 The traditional length of time for associate's degrees is two years after first enrolling (or 100 percent time).
-Students that complete in 150 percent of time are enrolled for three years.
+Students who complete in 150 percent of time will take three years.
 For four-year colleges and universities, 100 percent traditional completion time is within four years and completing with 150 percent translates into graduating six years after entering.
-For vocational and technical programs and certificates, the traditional length of time depends on the particular program. - d.
-The number and percentage of participants earning industry-recognized certificates or credentials.
-Industry-recognized certificates and credentials are typically defined as a professional, industry, employer organization, or product manufacturer using a valid and reliable assessment of an individual's knowledge, skills, and abilities for a particular industry skill set.
-This measure tracks the number and percentage of Promise Neighborhood students who earn one of these certificates or credentials.
+For vocational and technical programs and certificates, the traditional length of time depends on the particular program.

 Data source.
-There are two data sources for GPRA 7 depending on the data element.
-For GPRA 7a (first-time enrollment in college or university) and 7c (college, university, and vocational certification) the recommended data source is privately operated post-secondary tracking services.
+The recommended data source is privately operated post-secondary tracking services, such as the National Student Clearinghouse.
 These types of organizations track high school seniors who matriculated from participating high schools, and identify whether they enrolled in public and private two- and four-year colleges and universities as well as trade and vocational programs.
 Promise Neighborhoods should ensure that their target high schools participate with these private tracking services, and that the primary two- and four-year colleges and universities where the majority of Promise Neighborhood students continue for their post-secondary educations participate as well.
 The post-secondary tracking services can provide aggregated reports about the enrollment and matriculation of high school cohorts.